-- (9) Where the Department is required by subsection (8) to return the child it shall- - (a) return him to the care of the person from whose care he was removed; or - (b) if that is not reasonably practicable, return him to the care of- - (i) a parent of his; - (ii) any individual who is not a parent of his but has parental responsibility for him; or - (iii) such other person as the Department (with the agreement of the court) considers appropriate. - (10) Where the Department has been required by subsection (8) to return the child or allow him to be removed, it may again exercise its powers with respect to the child (at any time while the emergency protection order remains in force) if it appears to it that a change in the circumstances of the case makes it necessary to do so. - (11) Where an emergency protection order has been made with respect to a child, the Department shall, subject to any directions under subsection (5), allow the child reasonable contact with- - (a) his parents; - (b) any individual who is not a parent of his but has parental responsibility for him; - (c) any person with whom he was living immediately before the making of the order; - (d) any person in whose favour a contact order is in force with respect to the child; - (e) any person who is allowed to have contact with the child by virtue of an order under section 44; - (f) any person acting on behalf of any of those persons. - (12) Wherever it is reasonably practicable to do so, an emergency protection order shall name the child; and where it does not name him, it shall describe him as clearly as possible. - (13) Any person who intentionally obstructs any person exercising the power under subsection (3) to remove, or prevent the removal of the child, is guilty of an offence and liable on summary conviction to a fine not exceeding £2,500.
+- (9) If the Department is required by subsection (8) to return the child it must- - (a) return the child to the care of the person from whose care he or she was removed; or - (b) if that is not reasonably practicable, return the child to the care of- - (i) a parent of the child; - (ii) any individual who is not a parent of the child but has parental responsibility for him or her; or - (iii) any other person the Department (with the agreement of the court) considers appropriate. - (10) If the Department has been required by subsection (8) to return the child or allow him or her to be removed, it may again exercise its powers with respect to the child (at any time while the emergency protection order remains in force) if it appears to it that a change in the circumstances of the case makes it necessary to do so.

+- (11) If an emergency protection order has been made with respect to a child, the Department must, subject to any directions under subsection (5), allow the child reasonable contact with- - (a) the child's parents; - (b) any individual who is not a parent of the child but has parental responsibility for him or her; - (c) any person with whom the child was living immediately before the making of the order: - (d) any person in whose favour a contact order is in force with respect to the child; - (e) any person who is allowed to have contact with the child by virtue of an order under section 44; - (f) any person acting on behalf of any of those persons. - (12) Whenever it is reasonably practicable to do so, an emergency protection order must name the child; and if the order does not name the child, it must describe him or her as clearly as possible. - (13) A person who intentionally obstructs any person exercising the power under subsection (3) to remove, or prevent the removal of the child, commits an offence.
+Penalty: A fine of £2,500.